Eat Your Vegetables!

 Thankfully, I’m at the stage in my career where I can turn down work.
 But this is really a dumb and frustrating problem to have, and I’m tired of having it.

-And I came to the conclusion that maybe the problem is really me, seeking the wrong sorts of clients.
+I’ve been giving this problem a massive amount of thought lately, and I finally had a light-bulb moment.
+I came to the conclusion that maybe the problem is really me, seeking the wrong sorts of clients.
 Maybe I shouldn’t be working for digital marketing agencies.

 Speaking for myself as a content creator, the problem isn’t that I’m incapable of understanding the tech.
 On the contrary; I’m good at tire-kicking and figuring out how tech products work without a lot of hand-holding.